 For example, if you retire at 40, and estimate you will be retired for 40 years, then you will need to have a pension that you can access at 55, and prior to that have built up your wealth elsewhere.

-That doesn’t you should not be paying into a pension if you plan on retiring early with a million pounds.
-There are many tax efficiencies to be had with pensions, not to mention employer contributions if you’re employed, so you should work with a financial advisor to plan best on how to split your million pound retirement investment.
+That doesn’t mean you shouldn’t also be paying into a pension if you plan on retiring early with a million pounds.
+There are many tax efficiencies to be had with pensions, not to mention employer contributions if you’re employed, so you should work with a financial advisor to plan best on how to split your million-pound retirement investment.